 Dreams They Forgot

-Emma Ashmere’s short story collection Dreams They Forgot will be published by Wakefield Press in June 2020 – and has just been listed on the Sydney Morning Herald’s Books to Read in 2020 and Readings Australian Books to Get Excited About 2020.
+Emma Ashmere’s new short story collection Dreams They Forgot will be published by Wakefield Press in September 2020 – and has just been listed on the Sydney Morning Herald’s Books to Read in 2020 and Readings Australian Books to Get Excited About 2020.

 Two sisters await the tidal wave predicted for 1970s Adelaide after Premier Don Dunstan decriminalises homosexuality.
 An interstate family drive is complicated by the father’s memory of sighting UFOs.
 Two women drive from Melbourne to Sydney to see the Harbour Bridge before it’s finished.
 An isolated family tries to weather climate change as the Doomsday Clock ticks.